 Large companies based in the UK, or that have their headquarters here, and employ or provide goods or services to people in the country, whose annual turnover is more than £45m, could be entitled to the Bank of England’s new Covid Corporate Financing Facility.
 The finance facility can be for any period between one week and 12 months.
 You can find out more about how the scheme will work and how to apply here.

 Businesses who deferred VAT due from 20 March to 30 June 2020 will now have the option to pay in smaller payments over a longer period.
 You can find out more here.

 Coronavirus Job Retention Scheme

-All UK employers with a PAYE scheme can access support to continue paying part of their employees’ salary for those that would have been laid off during this crisis.
+Under the Coronavirus Job Retention Scheme, all UK employers with a PAYE scheme will be able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.
 This applies to employees who have been asked to stop working, but who are being kept on the pay roll.
-HMRC will reimburse 80% of their wages, up to £2,500 per month.
 You can check if you can claim for your employees’ wages through the Coronavirus Job Retention Scheme here

 - October: The government pay 60% of wages up to a cap of £1,875.
 Employers pay ER NICs and pension contributions and 20% of wages to make up 80% total up to £2,500

 Apprentices can be furloughed in the same way as other employees and continue to train.
 They must be paid at least the Apprenticeship Minimum Wage, National Living Wage or National Minimum Wage as appropriate, for all of the time spent training, even if this is more than 80% of normal wages.
 You can find out more here